 I like to take pictures.
 This is taken on Kelly Drive.
 I call it "Eclipse of the Balloon."
 The Zoo balloon that is.
 I will be adding to my collection of photos in the future.

-This is my current bicycle.
+This is my current full suspension Mountain Bike.
 A Santa Cruz Tallboy LT (for Long Travel).
-It is an aluminium trail bike with a dropper post and enough suspension for any downhill trail I might want to attempt, along with plenty of maneuvarability for the tight singletrack of Belmont Plateau.
-With its 2x10 drivetrain, it can crawl thru the slowest inner city traffic but has enough pop to move quickly when needed.
+It has an aluminium frame, a dropper post, and enough suspension for any downhill trail I might be bold enough to attempt, along with plenty of maneuvarability for the tight singletrack of Belmont Plateau.
+With its 2x10 drivetrain, it can climb the steepest trail and accellerate downhill with vigor when desired.
+It is not anywhere near as slack as the newer mountain bikes.
+But it suits me.

-My Kona Big Rove ST. This is now my City bike.
+My Kona Big Rove ST. This was my everything bike.
 It is a steel adventure bike with roots going back to pre-suspension mountain bike era.
 It is a go anywhere, do anything bike that is ultra low maintenance.
 The perfect urban cruiser with its 2" wide semi-slick Schwalbe Big Apple tires, the ride is very comfortable.
 Particularly if you keep the air pressure at the low end of the tire's pressure range.
-I've upgraded the wheels to serious MTB quality.
+I upgraded the wheels to serious MTB quality.
 There is a handbuilt MTB i23 Team rim with the classic Shimano XT hub in the rear.
 And in front I bought a Stans ZTR Arch EX i21 rim mated to a Chris King hub via butted spokes.
 Both of these tires are bomb proof.
 Which is almost a necessity with Philadelphia's awful streets.
-Untill I got my Santa Cruz Tallboy LT, I equipped these with Maxxis Crossmark IIs and did a lot of singletrack in fantastic Bellmont Plateau trail system.
+Until I got my Santa Cruz Tallboy LT, I equipped these with Maxxis Crossmark IIs and did a lot of singletrack in fantastic Bellmont Plateau trail system.
+But after I got my Tallboy, I decided to sell it.

 My last road bike was a Raleigh Technium Pro.
 I bought it for less than $100 off of Craig's List.
 I modified it myself with new brake levers and the drive train components from a Proteus that my friend gave me after he destroyed the front fork.